The UK has left the EU, all new rules related to trade, travel and business came into effect on 1 January 2021.

-This page gives information about the likely impacts of Brexit on travel and may be helpful for students travelling overseas with DMU Global during or after the transition period.
+This page gives information about the likely impacts of Brexit on travel and may be helpful for students travelling overseas with DMU Global to the EU.

 There may be some changes to the way you travel from 1 January 2021.
 You can find the most up to date travel advice on the UK Government Foreign & Commonwealth office (FCO) website.

 All DMU students and staff travelling as a part of an official DMU Global trip will be covered by DMU travel insurance, details of this will be confirmed prior to departure.
 DMU’s medical travel insurance continues to cover students in the case of accidents, however post-Brexit, existing conditions will not be covered.